YinHK-gameDev/unity-learn/lighting/shadows.md

 ### Shadow cascades
 Shadow Cascades help solve a problem called perspective aliasing, where real-time shadows from Directional Lights appear pixelated when they are near the Camera.

+**What are shadow cascades in unity?** \
+Cascaded Shadow maps (CSM) is a know approach that helps to fix the aliasing problem by providing higher resolution of the depth texture near the viewer and lower resolution far away.

 > **Shadow Cascades** only work with **Directional Lights**.